stefanhans/distributed-contexting/why/PITCHME.md

 ---

-Image Microsoft would have invented the World Wide Web technology 😱😱😱😱😱
+Image Microsoft would have invented <br> the World Wide Web technology 😱😱😱😱😱

 Do you think the new internet will end up at the big fives 😱😱😱😱😱